|

 from Mississippi in the BDFL's annual Pony Draft.
 However, this

-year they couldn't pass up the next gifted Buckeye receiver and
+year they couldn't pass up the next gifted Buckeye WR who's

 |